heimrichhannot/contao-head-bundle/README.md

       use_contao_head: true
       use_contao_variables: true
     ```
+4. Optional: Set fallback image and twitter author in root page(s)

 ### Set head content

-> Currently there are two ways to update head tags, as we are in progress of refactoring this bundle to use a better approach.
+> Currently, there are two ways to update head tags, as we are in progress of refactoring this bundle to use a better approach.
 > This section describes the new/modern way, currently available for meta tags and base tag.
 For the legacy way see the next chapters.

 To set base tag and meta tags, use the `HtmlHeadTagManager` service: